jakemcc/jakemccrary.com/source/_posts/2015-03-24-advanced-leiningen-checkouts-configuring-what-ends-up-on-your-classpath.markdown

   :checkout-deps-shares [:source-paths :resource-paths :compile-path])
 ```

 Why didn't it work?
-Well it didn't work because of how Leiningen
+It didn't work because of how Leiningen merges
-handles combining matching keys.
+duplicate keys in the project map.
 When Leiningen merges the various
 configuration maps (from merging profiles, merging defaults, etc) and
 it encounters values that are collections it combines them (more
 details found in
 [documentation](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md#merging)).
-Using `lein pprint :checkout-deps-shares` will show what it looks
+Using `lein pprint :checkout-deps-shares` shows what we end up with.
-like.
-We've ended up with both the defaults and our specified values.

 ``` console
 $ lein pprint :checkout-deps-shares